 I started my career with databases and have always believed that good database design is essential for any application.
-Modern web development may have changed this a bit with code-first and NoSQL schema-less approaches, but good design principles are still important.
+Modern web development may have changed this a bit with code-first and NoSQL schema-less approaches, but good database design principles are still essential.

 I’m very proficient with Oracle architecture, administration, design and development.
 This foundation has allowed me to make a pretty seamless transition to other database such as SQL Server and MySQL.